tilshansanoj/multi-tier-app/README.md

 1. Create a new configuration file  in /etc/nginx/sites-available/.

-`sudo  nano  /etc/nginx/sites-available/web_example`
+`sudo  nano  /etc/nginx/sites-available/web_config`

-2. Add a new server block for api.example.com and web.example.com
+2. Add a new server block for api.example.com and web.example.com in web_config

 ```
 server {